 If you’re in the market for a new GPS and this model fits your needs you can buy it at Amazon.

 Time to wrap it up.
 If you found this Garmin eTrex 10 review useful then please link to it or share on social media.
-As always, happy trails.
+Before you head off, check out Compass Dude’s in-depth map and compass tutorials.
+I can’t emphasise enough how important these skills are.
+And, as always, happy trails.
+And if you do buy this device make sure you check out our guide on how to use the eTrex 10 – you’ll be up and running in minutes.